 Distributing stored data across different geographical regions is not uncommon.
 Due to regional laws you might even be forced to store your application data in a certain geographical region.
 Windows Azure PaaS therefore offers storage services, i.e. BLOB, Table or Queue distributed across their data centers.
 Distributing data however raises the question if you also need to distribute your application that accesses this data in order to not run into any performance problems.
 One of our partners contemplated about that idea.
-In order to get some answers we ran a test to analyze the performance impact of different data distribution scenarios.
+In order to get some answers we ran an Azure monitoring test to analyze the performance impact of different data distribution scenarios.
 Let me share our results in this blog.

 For this test I created five storage accounts: two in the US, one in Europe and two in Asia.
 The storage test application (i.e. the Worker Role) and the European Storage Account are both located in the region West Europe.
 I’ve disabled the geo-replication of one account in the US and one in Asia, to see whether or not this option impacts performance.

 For the storage test application, I used the sample available on http://azurestoragesamples.codeplex.com (downloaded April 27), running it five times on one single Worker Role, with five different configurations, i.e. credentials to the storage accounts from above.

 First, let’s look at the Transaction Flow which visualizes the flow of every single transaction that is executed in our distributed application.
 It is easy to see how the different Worker Roles access the different Storage Services.
 This visualization also makes it easy to get an overview of the application architecture and allows you to validate the blueprint architecture of your application: